devbisme/KiCad-Schematic-Symbol-Libraries/README.md

 # README

-This is just a repository of KiCad schematic symbol libraries developed at XESS.
+This is a repository of KiCad schematic symbol libraries developed at XESS.

 * `Cypress_PSoC.lib` contains a few Cypress PSoC 5LP chips.
 * `Cypress_cy8c5xlp.lib` contains **all** the Cypress PSoC5LP chips.